sysnasri/snapp/README.md

-# snapp
-This is a public repo for snapp challenge
+# This is a temporaly repo